Major, minor, and honors in Art History

 A maximum of two transfer credits will count toward the major, either from study abroad or other U.S. institutions.
 Students transferring into Swarthmore from another institution should consult with the art history coordinator regarding their specific situation.

 Credit for an AP5 will be given upon completion of an art history course in the department.
-For majors this credit will cover the requirement for ARTH 002.
+For majors in the class of 2022, this credit will cover the requirement for ARTH 002.

 Art History Minor